allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 What is necessary - we need to set a goal.
 What will we model?
 Tell what is our goal, what we will model and try to analyse.
-> **Tip**: Remember - event storming is not a goal by itself - it is only a tool / framework.
+> **Tip**: Remember - EventStorming is not a goal by itself - it is only a tool / framework.

 ### Because the Big Picture is all about events.